 The Math Behind Paying Off Student Loans

 The other heavy debt burden carried by many of us are student loans.
-The payoff calculations are similar, but not identical for the high income professional.
+The payoff calculations are similar, but not identical for the high-income professional.

 Just like the tax filer who takes the standard deduction pays full fare for mortgage interest, those of us with strong salaries pay every penny of our student loan interest without a tax benefit.

-I had consolidated my loans to a low interest rate, but chose to pay them off with a lump sum that came in the form of a signing bonus a few years shy of my fortieth birthday.
+I had consolidated my student loans to a low interest rate, but chose to pay them off with a lump sum that came in the form of a signing bonus a few years shy of my fortieth birthday.